pyralog/pyralog/PAPER.md

 2. Assign each a unique coordinator_id (0-1023)
 3. Each uses Obelisk Sequencer for sequence numbers
 4. Clients hash requests to coordinator_id = hash(key) % N
-5. Each coordinator generates Snowflake IDs independently
+5. Each coordinator generates Scarab IDs independently

 **Properties**: